Year 5 2023 - 2024

 In the files below is a copy of our weekly timetable.
 At times this may change slightly in order to meet particular curriculum needs.
 This will replace Friday PE.

 Work is set in line with the school homework policy.

 The following work is set by Mrs McCahey on Friday and is to be returned the following Friday:

 Maths and English (this may include some research)

-Mrs Dooley will set spelling homework on Thursday, to be completed for a spelling test the following Thursday.
+Miss Wood will set spelling homework on Wednesday, to be completed for a spelling test the following Wednesday.

 Homework notifications are sent out on TEAMS.
 As far as possible, please return work via TEAMS or on My Maths.